jheisonnovak/clean-nestjs-cli/README.md

 ## Folder Structure

-When using the `new` command, a NestJS project with the following clean structure will be created:
+When using the `new` command, a [Nest](https://github.com/nestjs/nest) project with the following clean structure will be created:

 ```
 my-new-project/